Waldere: Overview

 In one fragment someone encourages Waldere to go on fighting.
 In the other there is praise of a sword, followed by Waldere's praise of his own armour and his defiance of Guthhere.
 The speeches represented in the fragments have nothing corresponding to them in Ekkehard's text, which suggests that these are independent renderings of the same familiar source material.
 A passing reference— "Win fame by valiant deeds, and may God guard thee the while"— shows that, like Beowulf, the poem had been given a Christianized context.

 The first portion is a speech given by Hildegyth trying to motivate Waldere for his upcoming fight.
 In this speech, Paul Cavill finds, Hildegyth tries to inspire Waldere in four main ways: Mimming, the great sword of Waldere, that was made by the renowned smith Weland, is praised; Waldere is reminded that the only two outcomes available to a warrior are glory or death; all the good doings of Waldere are rehearsed, as well as the loftiness of his reputation; all doubt is cleared that it is truly Guthhere at fault for engaging Waldere.

 The second fragment consists mainly of Waldere challenging and taunting Guthhere, daring Guthhere to strip Waldere‘s armor from his shoulders.
 The end of the fragment finds Waldere putting the outcome of the fight in God’s hands (Cavill).

 In the story of Walter, this fight results in harm to everyone that has participated.
-However, in the end the two sides come to a peaceful resolution and eventually Waldere and Hildegyth leave and get married.
+However, in the end the two sides come to a peaceful resolution and eventually Waldere and Hildegyth leave and both get married.
 This ending does not appear in the remaining fragments of Waldere.